 Also treat the skin of the dog.
 Either give him fish oil pills or a little olive oil, 1 tablespoon for big dogs less for little dogs, most of them will lick it off the spoon.
 I do this every day.

 When I have leftover meat, that is good for dogs such as hamburger, chicken, etc. I mix it with a few good vegetables and then put a few drops of vitamin drops for infants in it and add mayonnaise, and a little oil and sometimes oatmeal and mix it up.
 Most dog foods do not have enough meat in them that the average person can afford.
+When their skin is better the flea problem will improve.

 If they are outside and I am sure they are, spray the yard.
 Benadryl is necessary for dogs that have lots of hot spots and I would look at the food and diet and oils and such.
 If they are getting the wrong food, it can cause allergies to show themselves in the skin.
 Any dog food without meat as the first ingredient isn't the best food in the world and who can afford to buy Authority?
 I do buy small bags of Authority and give those as treats, and don't give the garbage treats that they sell as treats.